 This tent has more poles than a typical model, but it is still straightforward to pitch.
-It has a standard X-pole design.
-Each pole end slides into a grommet at the corner of each tent.
-There are also two cross poles that are the source of all of that extra headroom.
-They also attach to the tent by sliding into grommets at the top.
+It has a standard X-pole design, and each pole end slides into a grommet at the corner of each tent.
+Two cross poles are the source of all of that extra headroom, and they also attach to the tent by sliding into grommets at the top.
 The fly and tent each have a color-coded red corner to make it easy to orient properly.

 We also found that attaching and staking out the fly was more simple than some other models, which could be difficult to tension properly all the way around.
 We were able to pitch this tent in under four minutes.

 It's not perfect, but our experiences tell us that this tent more or less lives up to its name.
 Though there is a lot of surface area to this tent for wind to really hammer it, the solid pole structure and easy-to-tension fly limit rattling and flapping.
 The fly runs fairly low to the ground, and though there is some minimal splashback on the ends where the fly doesn't quite go all the way to the ground, it holds up well in a storm.

 The other nice piece is that the fly opens up in many different configurations.
 Depending on how hard it is raining, you can even keep the bottom flap open to keep air moving through the tent without getting the inside of the tent wet.
 There are no roof vents, which is a little bit of a shame, but the fly can be tied back in a variety of different ways to minimize condensation.

 It even comes with (gasp!) enough stakes.
 There are ten total; four at each corner of the tent, four more (two on each side) for the vestibules, and two more (one for each end) for the remaining sides of the fly.
 There are also four guy points with line already attached.
 We do admit that the stakes are those nice thin cheap ones.
 You may have found a couple still lodged in the ground at your last campsite.
 They are easy to lose and easy to bend.